VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-1/7ccsmsen-security-engineering/homework/week-4.md

 +++
 date = "2016-10-18T23:26:19+01:00"
-title = "7CCSMSEN - Week 4"
+course = "MSc Computing and Security" module = "7CCSMSEN Security Engineering" title = "Homework 4"
 +++
 Q1: What should the architecture of a network application under Unix be that processes potentially hostile data?